Found us from search engine?

 Google only shows 54 characters of this title and truncates the rest of it.

 And this is what happens after Google make the changes:

-Not only Google has increased the length of the titles to be displayed, the meta descriptions showed some changes too.
+Not only has Google increased the length of the titles to be displayed, but the meta descriptions also showed some changes too.

 But look at what I’ve found today:

-This has once again proven that Google did some changes to their search results page.
-And Google not only made changes on the desktop titles.
-The titles and meta descriptions on mobile search have also increased and is even longer than the desktop.
+This has once again proven that Google made some changes to its search results page.
+And Google not only made changes to the desktop titles.
+The titles and meta descriptions on mobile search have also increased and are even longer than on the desktop.

 Google has increased the length of mobile titles from about 55-60 characters to 78 characters.
 So now the titles on mobile search have 7-8 characters more than the desktop titles.

-The same goes to the meta descriptions.
-Mobile search used to have lesser room for meta descriptions than a desktop site, with a maximum of 130 characters.
-But if you search for a particular topic on mobile now, you’ll see that the meta descriptions have extended.
+The same goes for the meta descriptions.
+Mobile has less room for meta descriptions than a desktop site, with a maximum of 120 characters.

 Let’s take a look at an example from the mobile search results.